ChrisMarshallNY/ITCB-master/01-SecondStep/README.md

 ###### `let data = inQuestion.data(using: .utf8)`

-First, we convert the String to a `Data` object If that fails, the whole shooting match goes down the tubes.
+First, we convert the String to a `Data` object.
+If that fails, the whole shooting match goes down the tubes.

 ###### `let peripheral = _peerInstance as?
 CBPeripheral`

-Next, we unwind and cast the [`_peerInstance`](https://github.com/LittleGreenViper/ITCB/blob/66e3e076b0bd616f340e47b76a97d0a7f9b6ab86/01-CBCentralManagerDelegate/SDK-src/src/internal/ITCB_SDK_internal.swift#L198) property to a [`CBPeripheral`](https://developer.apple.com/documentation/corebluetooth/cbperipheral) instance.
+Next, we unwrap and cast the [`_peerInstance`]() property to a [`CBPeripheral`](https://developer.apple.com/documentation/corebluetooth/cbperipheral) instance.

 ###### `let service = peripheral.services?[_static_ITCB_SDK_8BallServiceUUID.uuidString]`